 HELP FOR VICTIMS OF ABUSE USING COUNSELLING IN FAREHAM & SOUTHAMPTON

-Abuse is the improper treatment of a person, often to unfairly or improperly gain benefit.
+Abuse of an individual is to treat them unfairly to gain benefit or satisfaction.
 Abuse can come in many forms, such as physical, verbal, emotional, psychological, sexual, domestic, financial, neglect, child abuse etc.

-Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating.
+Physical abuse is a form of abuse which may involve punching, slapping shaking, biting, kicking, poisoning, burning, suffocating.

-Any bruising, scratch marks, bite marks, burns, less obvious, wearing long sleeves or trousers in the summer, change in behaviour, becoming isolated and making excuses, “I fell”.
+Any bruising, scratch marks, bite marks, burns, and less obvious signs wearing long sleeves or trousers in the summer, change in behaviour and moods, becoming isolated and making excuses, “I fell”.

-Verbal abuse can take many forms, but the effects are all insidious, berating, blaming criticism, name-calling, sarcasm, threats, belittling and humiliation
+Verbal abuse can take many forms, but the effects can have long-term damaging consequences.
+Some forms are: – blaming, criticising, name-calling, sarcasm, threats, belittling and humiliation.

 Signs of verbal abuse